Revealing mysteries in gamma-ray bursts: the role of gluon condensation

-A proton is composed of quarks and gluons.
-In a high-energy proton collision, hundreds or even thousands of secondary particles, predominantly $\pi$ mesons, can be generated.
-As the collision energy escalates, an increasing number of gluons with small values of $x$ within the proton, (where $x$ denotes the ratio of the longitudinal momentum of the gluon to that of the proton), contribute to the production of secondary particles.
-Consequently, gluons play a dominant role in $\pi$-meson production.
+A proton consists of quarks and gluons.
+In high-energy proton collisions, hundreds or even thousands of secondary particles, predominantly $\pi$ meson, can be generated.
+As the collision energy increases, an increasing number of gluons with small values of $x$ within the proton (where $x$ denotes the ratio of the longitudinal momentum of the gluon to that of the proton) contribute to the production of secondary particles.
+Consequently, gluons play a dominant role in pion production.
 The abundance of gluons rises steadily as $x$ decreases, without forming a distinct peak in the meson energy spectrum.
-This finding aligns with experimental observations at the Large Hadron Collider (LHC), presently the largest high-energy collider.
-On the other hand, the electromagnetic decay of the neutral $\pi^0$ results in a peak in the gamma-ray spectrum at $m_{\pi}/2$, which is shifted to nearly 1 GeV due to the increased production of $\pi$ mesons.
+This finding aligns with experimental observations at the Large Hadron Collider (LHC), currently the largest high-energy collider.
+On the other hand, the electromagnetic decay of the neutral $\pi^0$ results in a peak in the gamma-ray spectrum at $m_{\pi}/2$, which is shifted to nearly 1 GeV due to the increased production of pions.
 Consequently, the energy spectra of the conventional hadronic scenario consistently cluster around $\sim 1~GeV$ in $E_{\gamma}^2\Phi_{\gamma}$ (referred to as the $\pi$-bump) [12].
 Therefore, the hadronic scenario appears to be less appealing for independently explaining TeV emission in GRBs.
 The case of GRB 221009A has prompted us to revisit the structure of the proton.